benjaminpmd/Image-Process/README.md

 * Directory scan for png, jpg and jpeg images
 * EXIF data display of an image
 * Steganography system
-  * Ride a message in an image.
+  * Write a message in an image.
 If you want to hide a message in a jpg image, the application will simply create a png copy of it to avoid compression.
   * Retrieve a message hidden in a png image.

 ## Cli version